 With a quick internet search, you can find sets of glass markers available in online stores.
-Amazon offers a variety of glass marker brands, most especially the top-rated ones.
+Amazon offers a variety of glass-marker brands, most especially the top-rated ones.
 Keep an eye out on user reviews and you should be able to find the glass market pack just for you.

 Glass is virtually everywhere and is itself a versatile, convenient surface.
-With the help of glass markers, you open the possibilities to a more practical, playful environment – one that isn’t afraid of making mistakes.
+With the help of glass marker, you open the possibilities to a more practical, playful environment – one that isn’t afraid of making mistakes.

 Finding the best markers for glass may be a challenge at first, but just remember why you’re buying a set in the first place.
 There are a lot of brands to choose from, varying from fancy uses to fun ones.

 A simple stylish scribble on a guests’ wine glass will liven up their night.
 Similarly, presenting that complicated algebra equation on the window could make math fun for kids.
-Whatever you choose to do with your glass markers, it will likely have a positive impact.
+Whatever you choose to do with your glass marker, it will likely have a positive impact.